didiersmith/marys-maidens/temp.md

 "Nice to see you, Tyler," she replied.

 "Come on in."
-Tyler returned to his mesh-backed office chair.
+Tyler returned to his desk and sat down in his mesh-backed office chair.

 Rose entered his office and gently lowered her middle-aged frame into one of the guest chairs across from him.

 "How can I help?" he asked.

 She ignored him.
-"Why are all these security guards here?" she asked.
+"Why are all these security guards here?"

 Tyler sighed.
 "You know about the acquisition, right?"